mibewh/sdk/php/README.md

-# Cloud CMS PHP Connect Example
+# Cloud CMS PHP Connect and CRUD Example

 Welcome hero to the world of PHP.
 Here you will find examples of how you can use PHP to connect to Cloud CMS.
 Connecting to Cloud CMS generally involves doing the OAuth 2.0 dance.
 It's a handshake between your client code,